About the Power Spectrum Of Primordial Gravitational Waves: Conclusions

 \section{Conclusions}

 In the very early universe, tensorial perturbations was amplified during the inflationary epoch leading to primordial radiation.
 The remnants of this radiation must exist in the present age as well and thus its detection can tell us the facts about the past history of the universe.
 An efficient quantity associated with the gravity waves detection is the radiation spectrum (or what is called in breif SED).
 In this work, SED of primordial gravity waves is calculated and presented by their corresponding diagrams in three cases of the Hubble expansion rate.
 The observations (data coming from the phenomenological and experimental bounds on the spectral energy) predict mostly growing character for the spectrum and this character is confirmed by the illustrated diagrams here.
-The graphs of spectrum, which are also consistent with the observational data (as BBN bounds), indicate the increasing effect of a constant cosmological presence on growing spectrum. \\ \textbf{Acknowledgments}: We thank K. Rezazadeh for useful discussions.
+The graphs of spectrum are consistent with the observational data (as BBN bounds) and also indicate the dark energy has a decreasing (in high frequency) and an increasing (in low frequency) effect on the power spectrum. \\ \textbf{Acknowledgments}: We thank K. Rezazadeh for useful discussions.